 Stormwater facilities in Fircrest are owned by the City of Fircrest and the City of Tacoma and are planned, installed, maintained, and operated under the supervision of the respective Public Works Departments.
 Each jurisdiction assesses properties for stormwater management within its own boundaries.
-The DOE Stormwater Management Manual for Western Washington includes the procedures necessary to facilitate consistency in interlocal planning and implementation of stormwater facilities projects.
+Fircrest adopts the latest version of the Department of Ecology Stormwater Management Manual for Western Washington for stormwater standards, specifications, and best management practices.
+No updates have been made to the City's Stormwater Comprehensive Plan since the last Comprehensive Plan update.
+The following stormwater system upgrade projects are anticipated as part of the City's 6-year capital improvement plan: